Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 A beautiful result of Sheffield~\cite{Sheffield05} from 2005 shows that the SOS surface with slope $\theta$ on a torus is rough when $\theta=(\theta_1,\theta_2)$ is \emph{irrational} in one of its coordinates.
 Precisely, via a highly nontrivial application of the Ergodic Theorem, Sheffield proved that there does not exist an ergodic and translation-invariant Gibbs measure $\mu_\theta$ for the height function $h$ with an irrational slope $\theta$ (where $\theta_i(\mu) := \E_\mu \nabla h(\vec e_i)$ for $\vec e_1=(o,o+(1,0))$, $\vec e_2= (o,o+(0,1))$; both are integrable by assumption).
 It thus follows that $\Var(h(x))\to\infty$, since otherwise having $\Var(h(x))=O(1)$ would have implied (through tightness and routine reasoning) the existence of an ergodic and translation-invariant subsequential local limit.
 Sheffield's argument is remarkably general: it is applicable to a wide family of nearest-neighbor translation-invariant models of integer height functions on $\Z^2$, including, e.g., all $|\nabla\phi|^p$ ($p\geq 1$) models; thus, the random surfaces in all these models are rough when the slope $\theta$ is irrational.
 However, this argument gives no bound on the rate of $\Var(h(x))$ as $|x|\to\infty$.

 In recent years, significant progress was made in the study of $(2+1)$\Dim $|\nabla\phi|^p$ models in the flat setup $(\theta=0)$ (cf., the aforementioned work of Lammers~\cite{Lammers22} on the phase transition in SOS; and the recent breakthrough of Bauerschmidt et al.~\cite{BPR22a,BPR22b} on the convergence of the Discrete Gaussian model (the case $p=2$) to a \GFF at high enough temperatures).
+Lammers and Ott~\cite{LammersOtt24} recently showed that at high enough temperature, Sheffield's result extends to any slope (i.e., including rational ones).
+More recently, Ott and Schweiger~\cite{OttSchweiger25} showed that (for $|\nabla\phi|^p$ models for $0< p\leq 2$) the height of the origin diverges logarithmically in $N$ at small $\beta$.
 However, at low temperature and with a nonzero slope $\theta$, the only known result remains the work of Sheffield~\cite{Sheffield05} described above.

 In this work we study the $(2+1)$\Dim SOS model of \cref{eq:SOS-model} on a torus with slope $\theta=(\theta_1,\theta_2)$, for any $\theta_1,\theta_2>0$, with a pinning-type potential $\sV$ (out of a given family of potentials defined below):